 Cooperation with companies: IKEA, Alessi, International Paper, Nokia, Hans Grohe; Socrates/Erasmus Contracts with: NCAD in Dublin, Leeds Metropolitan University, Hochschule fur Kunst und Design Halle, HdK Berlin, ESAD Porto, Strate College France, Univerzita J. E. Purkyne Usti nad Labem, VSVU Bratislava, Institut d'Arts Visuels Orlean, Fachhochschule Trier, Politechnico di Milano, Academy of Arts in Tallin, Academy of Fine Arts in Vilnius, Berlin Weisensee, Schwabisch Gmund, ENSAAMA Paris; Participant of IDEM, Fontevraud workshops, British Council

-Cooperation with the Technical University in Warsaw, Academy of Music, School of Agriculture in Warsaw, Academy of Fine Arts in Krakow, Academy of Fine Arts in Lodz, Academy of Fine Arts in Poznan, Academy of Fine Arts in Gdansk, Academy of Fine Arts in Wroclaw, Authorities of the City of Warsaw, Foundation of Social Communication, Institute of Design, Silesian Castle of Art and Enterprise in Cieszyn, SPFP – the Association of Industrial Designers in Poland, Zacheta National Gallery, Institute of Adam Mickiewicz.
+Cooperation with the Technical University in Warsaw, Academy of Music, School of Agriculture in Warsaw, Academy of Fine Arts in Krakow, Academy of Fine Arts in Lodz, Academy of Fine Arts in Poznan, Academy of Fine Arts in Gdansk, Academy of Fine Arts in Wroclaw, Authorities of the City of Warsaw, Foundation of Social Communication, Institute of Industrial Design, Cieszyn Castle, SPFP – the Association of Industrial Designers in Poland, Zacheta National Gallery, Institute of Adam Mickiewicz.

-Oriented in BA and MA – product Design and Visual Communication
+Oriented in BA and MA – product Design and Visual Communication, fashion design

 faculties and departments

-Faculty of Industrial Design consist of: Basic Design Department, Design Department, Painting, Drawing and Sculpture Department, Design History and Theory Institute, Fashion Department
+Faculty of Design consist of: Basic Design Department, Design Department, Painting, Drawing and Sculpture Department, Design History and Theory Department, Fashion Department

 bachelor level programs